FAQs

 Ametros Company FAQs →

-Simple answer: When MSA funds are exhausted, Medicare will begin to pay for all covered items related to your injury, only if you have properly managed your MSA funds and reported your spending to Medicare, and if you are enrolled as a beneficiary on Medicare.
-If Medicare steps in to begin covering you for treatments related to your injury, you will be covered just like any other Medicare beneficiary and subject to corresponding co-pays, coinsurance and deductibles.
+When your Medicare Set-Aside (MSA) funds are exhausted, Medicare will begin to pay for covered items related to your injury, provided that you have properly managed and reported your MSA spending to Medicare.
+Additionally, you must be enrolled as a Medicare beneficiary.
+If these conditions are met, Medicare covers you just like any other beneficiary, including the applicable co-pays, coinsurance, and deductibles.

-If your MSA funds run out and 1) the funds were exhausted properly according to Medicare’s guidelines, and 2) you reported your use of the funds properly, then Medicare would step in as the primary payor for your future medical expenses related to the specific injury.
+Proper Management of MSA Funds: If your MSA funds are depleted according to Medicare’s guidelines, and you've reported your spending correctly, Medicare will become the primary payer for your future medical expenses related to the injury.

 Get Advice